Skip to main content

 What the signature covers

 1. The computation ran inside the TEE.
-EigenCompute provides hardware attestation that the expected code is executing in the attested environment.
+EigenCompute is designed to provide hardware attestation that the expected code is executing in the attested environment.

 3. The output was produced by that computation.
-The signing key exists only inside the TEE.
-If the signature is valid, the output came from the attested code running on the referenced inputs.
+The signing key is held inside the TEE.
+When the enclave is attested, a valid signature means the output came from the attested code running on the referenced inputs.
+Without live attestation, a valid signature proves only that Astral’s key signed the result.

 Input references (inputRefs)